Dr-BoYuan/official/content/authors/admin/_index.md

 Hey, welcome to my personal website.

-I am currently a Lecturer in Computing and a faculty member in Data Science Research Centre, with School of Computing and Engineering, University of Derby, UK.
+I am currently a Lecturer in Computer Science, at the School of Computing and Mathematical Sciences, University of Leicester, UK.
+My research is at the forefront of AI, Edge Computing and Data Science for intelligent distributed systems which have significant potential in harnessing data-intensive systems (such as IoT networks, Cloud-Edge analytics and cyber-physical systems) for real-time data processing.

-I explore applied machine learning techniques and business-oriented data science to help companies establish cost-effective IT infrastructures and develop state-of-the-art AI solutions.
-I am specialising in helping business use analytics to make data-driven decisions and gain competitive advantage.

-I am also served as an academic lead who promotes strong collaboration and enhance international influence for research-intensive universities in the UK and China. </p>
+I am also serving as an academic lead of the Autonomous System Hub which offers a range of research-led projects (Driverless cars, robotic arms, drones, etc) to foster students' research and problem-solving skills. </p>